1. Home

 • Allow plenty of time to do the job so you don't have to hurry.

 • Remember that these are general instructions.
-For more detailed instructions pertaining to your specific vehicle, consult an appropriate repair manual.
+For more detailed instructions about your specific vehicle, consult an appropriate repair manual.

 • Don't substitute tools unless you're sure you won't compromise either your safety or the performance of your vehicle.

 • Never work on a vehicle that is only supported by a jack.
-Use jack stands to support the vehicle while you work.
+Put the car on jack stands to support it while you work.
 Work on a solid, level surface.
 Never jack a car up on dirt or grass.

 • Check for any fluid leaks or cracked power steering lines.
 Replace them as necessary.